 There's also a link to B-vitamin absorption and psychiatric issues such as schizophrenia, depression, and anxiety.

 Also, there is a link with chronic infections, allergies, and even cancer!

 Even skin problems!

 Of course, the allopathic treatment for it is a pill by a pharmaceutical company.
 It’s methylated B-vitamin.
-I’m sure they are all very well-meaning people, but I – as a rebel and a naturalist – am skeptical.
+I’m sure they are all very well-meaning people, but I – as a rebel and a proponenet of natural medicine – am skeptical.

 This made me laugh: at the bottom of the handout on how to mitigate effects of MTHFR.
 One is to eat berries, which are naturally high in methylated B vitamins!